Estygrogan/tech-quiz-today/README.md

 ## Deployment

 After I was satisfied with my work in Gitpod, I then pushed my work to Github.
-The website was then deployed via Github.
+I then created the main branch of the project using Github Pages.
+This created the live site, needed to meet assessment criteria and would be the final version of the submission.

 ## Credits

-Content: [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k&list=WL&index=84) was an invaluable resource throughout the project.
-Initially, when beginning the javascript portion of this project, I was slightly lost.
-I watched a few of their tutorials, which helped greatly expand my knowledge from the course.
-Several sections of javascript were based on the video tutorial linked as well, and were adapted for this project.
-Specifically, several functions (labelled), as well as the basis for my styling.
-Font was chosen from [Google Fonts](https://fonts.google.com/)
+Content: [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k&list=WL&index=84) was an invaluable resource at the beginning of the project, used as an initiL baseline.
+From there I added several additional features and customised the code where required so it would work in the project.
 Media: Hero image was pulled from [Pexels](https://www.pexels.com/).

 Extra Help: Some general questions of mine for the project were answered in the Slack channels.
 Also benefitted from some advice from my mentor.